Learning from a Biased Sample: Abstract

 \section{Abstract}

 The\blfootnote{ .
-We are grateful for advice from Alyssa Chen regarding the experimental setup of our MIMIC-III case study.
-Code available at \url{https://github.com/roshni714/ru_regression}.} empirical risk minimization approach to data-driven decision making assumes that we can learn a decision rule from training data drawn under the same conditions as the ones we want to deploy it under.
-However, in a number of settings, we may be concerned that our training sample is biased, and that some groups (characterized by either observable or unobservable attributes) may be under- or over-represented relative to the general population; and in this setting empirical risk minimization over the training set may fail to yield rules that perform well at deployment.
-Building on concepts from distributionally robust optimization and sensitivity analysis, we propose a method for learning a decision rule that minimizes the worst-case risk incurred under a family of test distributions whose conditional distributions of outcomes $Y$ given covariates $X$ differ from the conditional training distribution by at most a constant factor, and whose covariate distributions are absolutely continuous with respect to the covariate distribution of the training data.
+We are grateful for helpful comments from seminar participants at Bocconi, Columbia, Harvard, Stanford, University of Chicago, UC Berkeley, UC Davis, UC Irvine, UW Madison Wharton, ACM EAAMO, FDA Statistical Assessment Methodology and Diagnostic Biomarkers Meeting, IMSI, INFORMS, and JSM.
+We are also are grateful for advice from Alyssa Chen regarding the experimental setup of our MIMIC-III case study and advice from Marissa Reitsma regarding the experimental setup of our HPS/BRFSS case study.
+This research was supported by NSF grant SES-2242876.
+RS is further supported by a NSF GRFP under grant DGE-1656518, a Stanford Data Science PhD Fellowship, and a Stanford Diversifying Academia Recruiting Excellence (DARE) Fellowship.
+Code available at \url{https://github.com/roshni714/ru_regression}.} empirical risk minimization approach to data-driven decision making requires access to training data drawn under the same conditions as those that will be faced when the decision rule is deployed.
+However, in a number of settings, we may be concerned that our training sample is biased in the sense that some groups (characterized by either observable or unobservable attributes) may be under- or over-represented relative to the general population; and in this setting empirical risk minimization over the training set may fail to yield rules that perform well at deployment.
+We propose a model of sampling bias called conditional $\Gamma$-biased sampling, where observed covariates can affect the probability of sample selection arbitrarily much but the amount of unexplained variation in the probability of sample selection is bounded by a constant factor.
+Applying the distributionally robust optimization framework, we propose a method for learning a decision rule that minimizes the worst-case risk incurred under a family of test distributions that can generate the training distribution under $\Gamma$-biased sampling.
 We apply a result of Rockafellar and Uryasev to show that this problem is equivalent to an augmented convex risk minimization problem.
-We give statistical guarantees for learning a robust model using the method of sieves and propose a deep learning algorithm whose loss function captures our robustness target.
-We empirically validate our proposed method in simulations and a case study with the MIMIC-III dataset.
+We give statistical guarantees for learning a model that is robust to sampling bias via the method of sieves, and propose a deep learning algorithm whose loss function captures our robust learning target.
+We empirically validate our proposed method in a case study on prediction of mental health scores from health survey data and a case study on ICU length of stay prediction.